bibisixtynine/zx80-old/README.md

 ## Tested on...

 - iPhone 13 mini (ios 16.2 and Safari)
-- Macbook Air M1 (Chrome 109 and Microsoft Edge 109)
+- Macbook Air M1 (Chrome 109 and Microsoft Edge 109) osx 12/13/14
 - 2013 Nexus 7 tablet with android 6.0.1 and Chrome 100

+... should work with older Chrome / osx version ... but not tested

 ## Why this app ?